ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: Results and Discussions

-To validate the effectiveness of the multi-objective learning mechanism, ablation experiments are conducted by combining different loss functions in the proposed model (A3).
-As shown in Table \ref{tab:ATCresults} (group B), by incorporating the SC loss into ASR-required features learning, the ASR performance can be considerably enhanced by the multi-objective framework without any model retraining, which validates the core motivation of this work.
-Compared to the spectrogram features, the MFCC-based SC loss achieves better improvement since it is a more sophisticated handcrafted feature (B1 vs. B2).
-The best performance is reached by combining the two SC losses, from 4.29\% to 3.50\% (A10 vs. B3).
-Except for the ASR performance, the proposed model also harvests higher SE performance.
-The results can be attributed that the multi-objective loss learns the common representations across the two optimization objectives thanks to its powerful ability on feature learning.
+By incorporating the SC loss into ASR-required features learning, the ASR performance can be considerably enhanced by the multi-objective framework without any model retraining, which validates the core motivation of this work.
+Except for the SE performance, the proposed model also harvests higher ASR performance, which can be attributed that the multi-objective loss learns the common representations across the two optimization objectives thanks to its powerful ability on feature learning.

-To validate the ability of the proposed attention modules, ablation experiments are conducted by combining different attention blocks in the single-objective model (B3).
-As can be seen from Table \ref{tab:ATCresults} (group C), both ABSF and CSAtt blocks can enhance the model performance in terms of both the SE- and ASR-related metrics.
-Specifically, compared to the ABSF block, the CSAtt can achieve higher performance improvement by optimizing the learned features, where objective metrics are improved by about 0.23 on average and LER is decreased by 0.05\% (C1 vs. C2).
+To validate the ability of the proposed attention modules, ablation experiments are conducted by combining different attention modules in the single-objective model (B6).
+As can be seen from Table \ref{tab:ATCresults_ablation} (group C), both ABSF and CSAtt modules can enhance the model performance in terms of both the SE- and ASR-related metrics.
+Specifically, compared to the ABSF module, the CSAtt can achieve higher performance improvement by optimizing the learned features, where the first four SE-related metrics are improved by about 0.13 on average, and both DS2-CER and W2V2-CER are decreased by 0.05\% (C1 vs. C2).
 To be specific, the attention module focuses on informative feature channels to suppress noise interference, while highlighting selective frames to fit the data distribution between features and text labels.
-Finally, the proposed model can achieve the best performance by combing the two attention blocks (B3 vs. C3), which validates the proposed model architecture.
+Finally, the proposed model can achieve the best performance by combining the two attention modules (B6 vs. C3), which validates the proposed model architecture.